Is your child over-clingy and having trouble being apart from you as a parent?

 Your child may suffer from separation anxiety.
 This means they may:

-- Find it difficult to be left at school and pine for their parent or carer during classroom times.
+- Find it difficult to be left at school and pine for you during classroom times.

 - Be unable to settle and learn, developing high levels of anxiety, and find it difficult to bond with other children.